VaGuruva/bookshopapi/README.md

 # Unit Tests
-Jest is used to unit testing of critical api functions
+Jest is used to unit testing of critical api functions -Use npm run test to run unit tests

 # Setting up on local host
 - Download the API files